QCMX/microwave_analysis/README.md

 # gatemon-analysis
 Library functions to fit and plot measurement data from microwave spectroscopy

-Some fit models for different microwave resonances.
-Tools to run lmfit on large datasets.
+The modules are
+- `microwave_analysis.resonances` with fit functions for various complex valued resonance shapes and factory functions to make `lmfit` models for the fit functions.
+- `microwave_analysis.lmfitmany` with functions to run the same `lmfit` model along the last axis of a large dataset.
+Can also run in multiple subprocesses to parallelize on multiple CPU cores.

 To make use of this package, either
 - Put it in the same folder as the script where you try to import it.